-A prototype Standard for Matters of National Environmental Significance is provided in Appendix 1, and an extract from this prototype is set out in Table 1 below.
+A prototype Standard for MNES is provided in Appendix 1.
+An extract from this prototype is set out in Table 1.
 The prototype is a starting point to stimulate discussion.
 The Review acknowledges that further work is needed to test and refine the Standard.
 It is based on key principles such as prevention of environmental harm and non-regression, and has been developed using existing policy documents and legal requirements.
-The prototype shows that an Interim National Environmental Standard for MNES could be developed in short order and would immediately provide greater clarity and consistency for decision-making.
+The prototype shows that an Interim National Environmental Standard for MNES could be developed quickly and would immediately provide greater clarity and consistency for decision-making.

-Table 1: Example of prototype Standard for MNES (see Appendix 1 for further details)
+Table 1 Example of prototype Standard for MNES

-Matter Prototype standard World and National Heritage No development incursion into a World or National Heritage area, unless it promotes the management and values of the property or place.
-Actions must not cause or contribute to a detrimental change to the World or National Heritage values of a property or place.
+Matter Prototype standard World and National No development incursion into a World or National Heritage area, unless it promotes the management and values of the property or place.
+Heritage Actions must not cause or contribute to a detrimental change to the World or National Heritage values of a property or place.
 Management arrangements must ensure World and National Heritage values are protected and conserved.
-Threatened species and For vulnerable species: communities No net loss for vulnerable species habitat.
-Actions must manage on-site impacts and threats, where these are not managed through alternative frameworks.
+Threatened For vulnerable species: species and No net loss for vulnerable species habitat. communities Actions must manage onsite impacts and threats, where these are not managed through alternative frameworks.
 For endangered species and communities: No net loss for endangered species habitat and ecological community distribution.
 No detrimental change to the listed critical habitat of a species or ecological community.
-Actions must manage on-site impacts and threats, where these are not managed through alternative frameworks.
+Actions must manage onsite impacts and threats, where these are not managed through alternative frameworks.
 For critically endangered species and communities: Actions must deliver a net gain for critically endangered species habitat and ecological community distribution.

-- No detrimental change to listed critical habitat of a species or ecological community. - Actions must manage on-site impacts and threats, where these are not managed through alternative frameworks.
+No detrimental change to listed critical habitat of a species or ecological community.
+Actions must manage onsite impacts and threats, where these are not managed through alternative frameworks.
+Additional requirements in Commonwealth areas: Actions must not kill, injure or take a listed threatened species or ecological community, except where an EPBC Act permit is issued.